Skip to main content

 b) aggregate data of multiple tables in a single JSON.

-The prefixes for any additional outer left joined tables are documented in the corresponding configuration documentation.
+The prefixes for any additional joined tables are documented in the view.
+Predefined configurations document the used prefixes in the documentation of the configuration e.g., cmdb_ci_server.
+Look for 'encodedQuery prefix'.

 Field Names

-squid by arc46 removes the database view specific 'Variable prefixes' to present the returned JSON in a more expected format.
+squid removes the database view specific 'Variable prefixes' to present the returned JSON in a more expected format.
 Instead of base_sys_id we return sys_id.

 For ServiceNow to understand a given encodedQuery we have to use the field names defined on the database view that we are querying, i.e. we have to set conditions on base_sys_id instead of sys_id.

-A future release will take care of this for you, but we're not quiet there yet.
+A future release will take care of this for you, but we're not quite there yet.

 Supported encodedQuery Operators